What Can Cause Vaginal Dryness and How to Find Relief

 If you've had both ovaries removed, you experience what's called surgical menopause.
 The sudden drop in estrogen often leads to more severe vaginal dryness symptoms compared to natural menopause, where the change happens gradually.

-Antihistamines and cold medications dry out mucous membranes all over your body, including down there.
+Antihistamines and cold medications dry out mucous membranes all over your body, including your vaginal area.
 If it dries out your sinuses, it can dry out your vagina too.

 Antidepressants, especially SSRIs, don't just affect your mood and libido.
 They can also contribute to dryness.